 The United States Patent and Trademark Office (USPTO) has been in the process of revising its patent classification methods for many years.
-Through a joint effort with the European Patent Office, the USPTO began using the Cooperative Patent Classification (CPC) system alongside its United States Patent Classification (USPC) system in 2013, the new approach to assigning art units.
+Through a joint effort with the European Patent Office, the USPTO began using the Cooperative Patent Classification (CPC) system alongside its United States Patent Classification (USPC) system in 2013.
 Earlier this year, the USPTO transitioned completely away from the USPC in favor of the CPC.
 The patent office also revised how it applies CPC classification symbols to the patent applications it receives, which also impacts how patent examiners are assigned to each case.
-Patent professionals who understand how CPC symbols and patent examiners are selected by the USPTO can reap several benefits that can help them prosecute their patent applications with greater ease and efficiency.
+Patent professionals who understand how CPC classification symbols and patent examiners are selected by the USPTO can reap several benefits that can help them prosecute their patent applications with greater ease and efficiency.

 The Importance of Understanding Patent Classifications

 - It is the language of the patent office.
 The USPTO uses patent classifications as foundations for several important functions.
 Patent classifications are used by patent examiners to efficiently perform prior art searches, and they also facilitate administrative functions, such as routing patent applications to the appropriate art units for examination.

 - Patent classifications provide insight into how the USPTO views your invention.
 Patent practitioners who understand how patent classifications are assigned have a better understanding of the art units that could potentially be selected to evaluate their applications.
 They can also anticipate the types of prior art their patent examiners will be looking for during patentability searches, and they will also be able to better prepare for interviews with their assigned patent examiners.